 How We Chose These Products

 Here at Domino, design and aesthetics always play an important part in our decision-making.
-In fact, when we vetted our selections for the best kids’ desks, design and aesthetics were just as important as the practical side of things such as materials, storage, dimensions, and proportions.
+In fact, when we vetted our selections for the best kids’ desks, both were just as important as the practical side of things such as material, storage, dimensions, and proportions.
 Special features that make working easier and more flexible, like cord cutouts or integrated shelving and hooks, were also top of mind for us.
 And experts, from parenting and education experts to interior and furniture designers, agree: It’s not form over function, but instead form and function when it comes to the best workspaces for children.